Deciding Which Vehicle

 I’m now unable to get UK vehicle insurance as a non-resident.
 I have considered the option of moving the Defender to France and registering/insuring it there but, with no overland trips on the horizon I’ve decided to sell the vehicle.
 It has been serviced and all of the above problems are being taken care of.
 I hope that she’s going to provide someone with as many great memories as she’s given me.
 A wonderful vehicle indeed!

-With the adventure completed, I find myself unable to get insurance for the Defender in England.
-Having considered my options, I have listed the vehicle for sale.
-Hopefully she will accompany another traveller for more adventures.
+With the adventure completed, I found myself unable to get insurance for the Defender in England.
+Having considered my options, I listed the vehicle for sale.
+A young man bought the Defender with plans on taking her to Australia.
+Hopefully she will enjoy more adventures.